GLOBAL MARKETS-Stocks meander on caution over trade talks, dollar gains

 China's exports fell 3.2% from a year earlier in September, the biggest fall since February, customs data showed.

-MSCI's gauge of stocks across the globe shed 0.05% while the FTSEurofirst 300 index of leading regional shares fell 0.43%.
+MSCI's gauge of stocks across the globe shed 0.12% while the FTSEurofirst 300 index of leading regional shares closed down 0.45%.

+Stocks closed lower on Wall Street after trading on either side of break-even during the session.

 "You're pivoting from what was trade escalation in August and parts of September to trade de-escalation which markets celebrated at the end of last week," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.